Copywriting frameworks help you to present the message you’re trying to tell your customers in a form that’s as persuasive as possible.

 Convincing your customers to buy your product is the main goal of every marketing task and writing copy is no different.

-Copies are the powerful tool of any promotional activity of your product and company as it represents your brand.
+Copies are a powerful tool for any promotional activity of your product and company as it represents your brand.
 However, just maintaining your brand’s tone is not enough, especially if it’s not persuasive enough to convince your customers to convert and actually purchase your product.

-To make sure each sentence you write is focused to get your customers to buy, you need to follow copywriting frameworks.
+To make sure each sentence you write is focused on getting your customers to buy, you need to follow copywriting frameworks.
 A lot of copywriting frameworks have been developed over the years.
 In this blog, we have talked about 7 of the best copywriting formulas you can follow for better conversion with examples so you get a better understanding.

 What is a Copywriting framework?